-Thus, the main difference between Basel I and Basel II lies in the distribution of credit rationing across state sequences: Basel II produces a larger average supply of credit during expansion periods ((l, l) sequences) as well as when the economy exits a recession ((h, l) sequences), but a much lower average supply of credit when the economy enters a recession ((l, h) sequences) and while the recession lasts ((h, h) sequences).
+Thus, the main difference between Basel I and Basel II lies in the distribution of credit rationing across state sequences: Basel II produces a larger average supply of credit during expansion periods ((l, l) sequences) and at times when the economy exits a recession ((h, l) sequences), but it produces a much lower average supply of credit when the economy enters a recession ((l, h)

+sequences) and throughout the recession ((h,h) sequences).
 In other words, Basel II amplifies the impact of the business cycle on the supply of credit.

-5.4 Bank failure probabilities
+4.4 Bank failure probabilities

 Despite the capital buffers, banks in our economy are more likely to fail in their first than in their second lending period.
-This is due to the incidence of the setup cost μ as well as the fact that first period loan rates are competitive, while second period rates are monopoly rates (because of the hold-up problem).
-Conditional bank failure probabilities are, realistically, closely related to the loan default cycle: in the Basel regimes, banks are between 15 and 50 times more likely to fail in the high than in the low default state.
+This is because of the incidence of the setup cost $\mu$ and the fact that first-period loan rates are competitive, whereas second-period rates are monopoly rates (because of the hold-up problem).
+Conditional bank failure probabilities are, realistically, closely related to the loan default cycle: In the Basel regimes, banks are between 15 and 50 times more likely to fail in the high than in the low default state.
 The laissez-faire regime involves an average probability of failure (6% per year) much higher than Basel I (0.86%) or Basel II (0.61%).
 Basel II implies greater bank solvency than Basel I because it concentrates the protection coming from bank capital in the high default state.
-In combination with the results on credit rationing, these results point to a non-trivial welfare comparison between the two Basel regimes that we will investigate in Section 6.
+In combination with the results on credit rationing, these results point to a nontrivial welfare comparison between the two Basel regimes that we will investigate in Section 5.

-5.5 Understanding the forces behind the results
+4.5 Understanding the forces behind the results